 Limited Duration Instructional Faculty Performance Reviews

-Limited duration faculty will be reviewed and evaluated according to the same professional expectations as core faculty, to the extent those expectations align with the duties of their hired role (teaching, supervision, research).
+Limited duration instructional faculty will be reviewed and evaluated according to the same professional expectations as core faculty, to the extent those expectations align with the duties of their hired role (teaching, supervision, research).

-In the College of Education, limited duration faculty will be reviewed at least once annually at the end of their contract period.
-These reviews can be informal but must be documented by the appropriate supervisor.
-Ongoing pro tem faculty are reviewed once every 3 years after the position has been designated as ongoing.
+In the College of Education, limited duration instructional faculty who will or may be re-hired will be reviewed at least once annually at the end of their contract period.
+These reviews can be informal and at the discretion of the department /unit head, but must be documented by the appropriate supervisor.
+Pro tem faculty categorized as “Ongoing” are reviewed once every 3 years after the position has been designated as ongoing.

 Research Career Faculty Performance Reviews